eccenca/cmem-plugin-shapes/cmem_plugin_shapes/doc/shapes_doc.md

 option exposes your IP address to prefix.cc but no other data is shared.
 If unsure, keep this option disabled.
 See https://prefix.cc/about.

-Attempt to fetch the list of namespace prefixes from https://prefix.cc instead of using the local database.
-If this fails, fall back on the local database.
-Prefixes defined in the Corporate Memory project will override prefixes defined in the database.

-When enabled, your IP address is exposed to this external service but no other data (e.g., graph content) is shared.
-For details, see https://prefix.cc/about.
-If unsure, keep this option disabled.

 **<a id="parameter_doc_ignore_properties">Properties to ignore</a>**